setografi/seto-personal-blog/src/content/post/lsb-based.md

 ## Steps to Hide Messages Using LSB

-1. Choose an Image: Select an image in PNG or BMP format.
+1. **Choose an Image**, select an image in PNG or BMP format.
-2. Convert the Message: Convert the message you want to hide into binary form.
+2. **Convert the Message**, convert the message you want to hide into binary form.
-3. Embed the Bits: Embed the message bits into the least significant bits of each byte in the image pixels.
+3. **Embed the Bits**, embed the message bits into the least significant bits of each byte in the image pixels.
-4. Add Delimiters: Add delimiters at the start and end of the message.
+4. **Add Delimiters**, add delimiters at the start and end of the message.
-5. Save the Image: Save the modified image.
+5. **Save the Image**, save the modified image.

 ## Conclusion